Wicked White Witch of Rose Hall

 According to my guide, the husbands were buried by slaves who she would kill before they returned to the estate.

 This crazy wickedness gained her the title “The White Witch of Rose Hall”.

-Mad white promiscuous female slave owner, victimised white men, beaten and sexually objectified slaves, romanticised voodoo tales.
+A mad white promiscuous female slave owner, victimised white men, beaten and sexually objectified slaves, romanticised voodoo tales.
 All of which would be fine if we all left the stage clapping an encore.
-However most visitors and Jamaicans believe this myth to be true.
-To me the story merely serves to support stereotypes with no inquiry, theatrical purpose or analytical questioning.
+However, most visitors and Jamaicans believe this myth to be true.
+To me, the story merely serves to support stereotypes and theatre.
+As a true narrative, there is no inquiry, purpose or analytical questioning.

 Originally built in 1770 the building of Rose Hall was completed.
 Hon John Palmer married Rosa Kelly, his 2nd wife in 1768.
 John was Rosa’s 4th husband.
 They were happily married until she died in 1790 leaving Rose Hall to John Palmer in her will.
 He then went on to marry Rebecca Ann James.